-If a person develops the described symptoms, an ambulance team should be called.
+If a person experiences the described symptoms, an ambulance team should be called.

-To identify an aneurysm, a neurologist may prescribe the following instrumental diagnostic methods:
+To identify an aneurysm, a neurologist may prescribe the following instrumental diagnostic procedures:

-The procedure is more often used to determine the already ruptured aneurysm with a formed hemorrhage in the brain tissue.
+- Computed tomography (CT).
+The procedure is more often used to detect the already ruptured aneurysm with a formed hemorrhage in the brain tissue.

 If a ruptured aneurysm is suspected, the neurologist also performs a lumbar puncture to assess the condition of the cerebrospinal fluid.

-Surgery is the only effective treatment for cerebral aneurysm treatment.
-Having received the results of the patient's examination, the surgeon decides on the appropriateness of the surgical operation.
+Surgery is the only effective treatment option for cerebral aneurysm.
+Having received the results of the patient's examination, the surgeon decides on the appropriateness of the surgical intervention or other kind of treatment.
 Since the consequences of a ruptured cerebral aneurysm, unlike an unruptured aneurysm, are lethal, surgical intervention can save the patient's life.

-There are two methods of brain aneurysms treatments: surgical clipping of the aneurysm neck (surgery with opening the skull) or neuroradiological surgery that does not require opening the skull – endovascular embolization that is, filling the aneurysm with coils through a catheter, which is inserted through the femoral artery in the groin.
-The decision on the method of treatment is made by the medical council together with the patient; the council includes a neurosurgeon and an interventional radiologist.
-When choosing one of the two methods described above, the medical consultation takes into account many factors, such as the location of the aneurysm, its size, shape, width, and the conditions of adjacent vessels.
+There are two methods of brain aneurysms treatments: surgical clipping of the aneurysm neck (surgery with opening the skull) or neuroradiological surgery that does not require opening the skull – endovascular embolization.
+Endovascular embolization includes filling the aneurysm with coils through a catheter, which is inserted through the femoral artery in the groin.
+The decision on the method of treatment is made by the medical council together with the patient.
+The council includes a neurosurgeon and an interventional radiologist.
+When choosing one of the two methods described above, the medical team takes into account many factors, such as the location of the aneurysm, its size, shape, width, and the conditions of adjacent vessels.

-Endovascular treatment (performed by an interventional neuroradiologist) consists of cutting off the aneurysm from the blood supply by filling its lumen with special coils (coils are made of platinum).
-A cerebral aneurysm is approached with a very thin tube – a catheter, which is inserted through a small incision in the groin and then propelled through the blood vessels.
-All this time, the location of the catheter is tracked using a special X-ray machine.
-This is a method based on an advanced technique designed for minimally invasive closure of cerebral vascular defects, including aneurysms.
+Endovascular treatment (performed by an interventional neuroradiologist) consists of diminishing the blood supply of the aneurysm by filling its lumen with special coils (coils are made of platinum).
+A cerebral aneurysm is approached with a very thin catheter, which is inserted through a small incision in the groin and then moved through the blood vessels.
+All this time, the location of the catheter is monitored using a special X-ray machine.
+This method is based on an advanced technique designed for minimally invasive closure of cerebral vascular defects, including aneurysms.

-Endovascular embolization with coils is one of the most frequently used operations used in the world for the treatment of cerebral aneurysms.
-As with clipping, the purpose of the operation is to exclude it from the general bloodstream, which is necessary to prevent re-rupture.
+Endovascular embolization with coils is one of the most frequently performed in the world operations for the treatment of cerebral aneurysms.
+As with clipping, the purpose of the operation is to exclude an aneurysm from the general blood flow, which is necessary to prevent rupture.

 Embolization of an aneurysm is one of the most common methods of treating disease.
-In most cases, endovascular embolization is the least invasive method aneurysms treated with today.
-If it is impossible to carry out intravascular embolization or stenting, the usual neurosurgical operation of vessel stenting or aneurysm clearing can be performed.
+In most cases, endovascular embolization is the least invasive method aneurysms are treated with today.
+If it is impossible to carry out endovascular embolization or stenting, the usual surgical operation of vessel stenting or aneurysm clipping can be performed.

 How the endovascular embolization is carried out?

-Firstly, the surgeon, together with the patient, discusses the possible risks and outcomes of treatment and determines the appropriate treatment method.
-The size of the aneurysm is extremely important in the course of the disease and prognosis of the outcomes when deciding on treatment planning.
-The risk of rupture of an aneurysm with a diameter of up to 10 mm is estimated at 0–4% and, accordingly, is higher for larger aneurysms.
-Also, it should be remembered that their size is not constant – aneurysms can increase, therefore, when choosing a conservative treatment, it is recommended to periodically perform control imaging studies to assess the size of the aneurysm.
+Firstly, the surgeon and the patient discuss the possible risks and outcomes of treatment and choose the appropriate treatment method.
+The size of the aneurysm is extremely important for assessing prognosis and possible outcomes when deciding on a treatment scheme.
+The risk of rupture of an aneurysm with a diameter of up to 10 mm is estimated at 0-4% and, accordingly, is higher for bigger aneurysms.
+Also, it should be remembered that their size is not constant – aneurysms can increase, therefore, when choosing a conservative treatment, it is recommended to perform control imaging studies to assess the size of the aneurysm.

-The operation is performed by access through the femoral artery – the only skin puncture in the groin area.
-Along the vascular region, catheters are sequentially inserted into the vessels of the neck, cerebral arteries, and directly into the aneurysm cavity.
+The operation is performed with access through the femoral artery – only skin puncture in the groin area is required.
+Along the blood vessels, catheters are sequentially moved into the vessels of the neck, cerebral arteries, and directly into the aneurysm cavity.

-Embolization of an aneurysm results in the cessation of blood flow in the aneurysm (bulge), maintaining normal blood flow in the cerebral artery.
-In the process of embolization, a catheter is inserted through convenient vascular access (usually inguinal) under radiological control and held up to the aneurysm.
-Then a thinner micro-catheter with a micro-wire coiled inside it is inserted into the catheter and inserted into the aneurysm cavity.
+Embolization of an aneurysm results in the cessation of blood flow in the aneurysm cavity, maintaining normal blood flow in the cerebral artery.
+In the process of embolization, a catheter is inserted through the convenient vascular access (usually the inguinal one) under radiological control and moved up to the aneurysm.
+Then a thinner micro-catheter with a micro-wire coil inside it is inserted into the catheter and moved into the aneurysm cavity.

-Through the catheter, platinum coils are inserted into the aneurysm, which fills the aneurysm cavity and blocks the flow of blood into it from the common vascular bed.
+Through the catheter, platinum coils are inserted into the aneurysm.
+A coil fills the aneurysm cavity and blocks the flow of blood into it.
 A low voltage electric current is used to separate the micro spirals from the carrier conductor.

-As soon as the tip of the catheter is in the aneurysm cavity, coils are released from the catheter, which changes its shape, and in the form of a random coil of wire occupies the aneurysm cavity.
+As soon as the tip of the catheter reaches the aneurysm cavity, coils are released from the catheter.
+A coil changes its shape and fills the aneurysm cavity.
 For large aneurysms, several coils may be needed.
-An aneurysm filled with a wire spiral is turned off from the bloodstream and gradually overgrows with connective tissue, that is, the possibility of its rupture is excluded.
-Subsequently, the blood flow in the aneurysm stops, the aneurysm is completely thrombosed, and it no longer poses a threat of rupture.
+An aneurysm filled with a wire spiral is turned off from the systemic circulation and is gradually substituted with connective tissue, that excludes the risk of its rupture.
+As the blood flow in the aneurysm stops, the aneurysm is completely thrombosed, and it no longer poses a health threat.

 The postoperative period after embolization is minimal.
-In the absence of hemorrhage or other conditions, discharge from the hospital usually occurs on days 2-3 after the surgical intervention.
+In the absence of hemorrhage or other undesirable conditions, a patient is discharged from the hospital in 2-3 days after the surgical intervention.

 Where can I undergo partial resection and coil embolization treatment abroad?

-Health tourism becomes more and more popular these days, as medicine abroad, often ensures a much better quality of partial resection and coil embolization treatment.
+Health tourism is becoming more and more popular these days, as medicine abroad often ensures a much better quality of partial resection and coil embolization treatment.